genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/10_audit.md

 }
 ```

-The `id` parameter inside the details function indicates the `id` of the newly created audit table, and will need to be different from any other table id.
+The `id` parameter inside the details function indicates the `id` of the newly created audit table, and it must be different from any other table id.

 As we are using the GPAL Event Handlers, this is sufficient to enable auditing on this table.
 A new table is created with the name of the original table, plus the **_AUDIT** suffix.
-In this instance, that would be the **TRADE_AUDIT** table.
+In this instance, that is the **TRADE_AUDIT** table.

 ### Updating the state machine to use auditing